 Are there lawyers available for indigent prisoners on appeal?

 Historically and recently, defendants rarely receive public defenders, although capital defendants have a statutory right to public defense.
-Bangladesh’s position is that Bangladesh aspires to fully implement the statutory right to a public defender but that Bangladesh currently lacks the financial wherewithal to assure that right.
+Bangladesh Bangladesh Bangladesh

 No comments: